 What is an eCommerce SEO Strategy?

-To reach this objective, every company must understand how SEO works and start applying SEO techniques to make it stronger and appear in the organic search results.
+To reach this objective, every company must understand how SEO works and apply SEO techniques to make it stronger and appear in the organic search results.
 To know what to improve in your SEO, remember to perform a site audit regularly.
 This way, you’ll check how Google-friendly your website is.

 Developing Your On-Page SEO for eCommerce